RAHA Board Members, Terms & Bios:

 After graduation, Eric went on to play for the Boston Blazers in the Major Indoor Lacrosse League while settling into a long career of men’s hockey leagues.
 Eric is the President of a division of ZetaGlobal, a marketing/technology firm based in NYC.
 He also races F2000 cars and runs a men’s early morning hockey group here at Winter Garden.

-Eric is the Board representative for the Squirt AA and Squirt B teams.
+Eric is the Board representative for the Squirt A1 and PeeWee AA and the Midget teams.

 Hilary was born and raised in nearby Pound Ridge, New York and returned to live there seventeen years ago with his wife, Ja.
 They have two boys playing at RAHA.
 Andy is a rising Bantam, who started in RAHA as a Squirt and played on the PeeWee B team this past season.
 Teddy is going on his fourth season as a Mite and was on the Mite A team last season.